molinsp/smash-cmu/Simulations/BridgeForming/readme.txt

 The method it uses is brute force, calculating all distances from all drones to all locations, sorting them, and using the smaller distances to chose which drone to send to each location.
-The complexity should O(n*m), where n is the number of drones, and m the number of drones needed for the bridge, so it can be O(n^2) in the worst case.
+The complexity should O(n*m*log(n*m)), where n is the number of drones, and m the number of drones needed for the bridge, so it can be O(n^2*log(n^2)) in the worst case.

-Main simulation parameters:
+There are some simulation parameters that have to match the physical objects in the scene.
+They have to be changed if these objects are changed.
+The parameters are:
  - numberOfDrones: the number of drones in the simulation
  - numberOfPeople: the number of people in the simulation
+ - (x1,y1) to (x2,y2): bounding box of area being covered.

+The following are parameters that can be used to play with the simulation:
  - radioRange: the range (radius) of the Wi-Fi radio on the drones, required to calculate how many drones are needed for the bridge.

+Moving the locations of the laptop and the people on the scene can also be useful to check different behaviors.